Odd Grassmannian bimodules and derived equivalences for spin symmetric groups: Graded superalgebra

-For graded supercategories $\cA, \cB$, an {\em adjoint pair} $(E,F)$ of graded superfunctors $E:\cA \rightarrow \cB$ and $F:\cB \rightarrow \cA$ means an adjoint pair of functors in the usual sense of $\k$-linear categories, such that in addition the unit and the counit of the adjunction are both even supernatural transformations of degree 0.
+For graded supercategories $\cA, \cB$, an {\em adjoint pair} $(E,F)$ of graded superfunctors $E:\cA \rightarrow \cB$ and $F:\cB \rightarrow \cA$ means an adjoint pair of $\k$-linear functors in the usual sense, such that in addition the unit and the counit of the adjunction are both even supernatural transformations of degree 0.
 It follows that the restrictions of $E$ and $F$ to the underlying ordinary categories also form an adjoint pair.

 Now suppose that $A$ and $B$ are graded superalgebras such that $A$ is a (unital) subalgebra of $B$.
 Then there is an adjoint triple of graded superfunctors $(\ind_A^B, \res_A^B, \coind_A^B)$:

 Following \cite{PS} (which explicitly treats graded superalgebras), we say that $B$ is a {\em Frobenius extension} of $A$ of degree $d \in \Z$ and parity $p \in \Z/2$ if there exists a {\em trace map} $\tr:B \rightarrow A$ that is a homogeneous graded $(A,A)$-superbimodule homomorphism of degree $-d$ and parity $p$, together with homogeneous elements $b_1,\dots,b_m, b_1^\vee,\dots,b^\vee_m$ of $B$ such that